-This table details the continuous and re-active investigation work of the team.
+This table details the continuous and re-active investigation work of the team, including high visibility exercises.
 Resources within the team are directed as appropriate and necessary throughout the year in response to the level of risk and investigation work required.